mroyalreddy07/Green---Destination---Project/README.md

 She would also know if factors like age, years at the company and income play a part in determining if people will leave or not.

+### 🌿 Data Sourcing

+The dataset used for this analysis was sourced from [Green Destination](https://github.com/mroyalreddy07/Green_Destination_Project/blob/main/Green%20destination.csv) and available dataset's here below.

 ### 🎯 Objective

 * Deliver actionable insights on employee attrition to the HR Director of Green Destinations, based on data provided by internal staff.